frcvlab/BBBraitenberg/README.md

 4.2 Left and Right, Front and Back Contact sensors

-For a vehicle v, the touch sensors v.lf_touch, v.lb_touch, v.rb_touch and v.rf_touch are set to the target distance or cleared to 0 based on whether any laser range reading in a quadrant is closer than v.tooClose as shown in Figure 7.
+For a vehicle v, the touch sensors v.lf_touch, v.lb_touch, v.rb_touch and v.rf_touch are set to the target distance or cleared to 0 based on whether any laser range reading in a quadrant is closer than v.tooClose as shown in Figure 9.

 ![image](https://github.com/frcvlab/BBBraitenberg/assets/19497095/fed852c7-14fe-4cf3-80bb-003a7f569391)

-**Figure 7: Mapping touch sensors to the laser range data.
-The dotted circle around the T3 robot represents the 360 laser range readings (on per degree). **
+**Figure 9: Mapping touch sensors to the laser range data.
+The dotted circle around the T3 robot represents the 360 laser range readings (on per degree).**

 There is a second set of proximity detection sensors which are set when a target is somewhere around the robot but not too close (as determined by the value of v.tooClose).
 There are v.lf_detect, v.lb_detect, v.rb_detect and v.rf_detect are set to 1 or cleared to 0 based on whether any laser range reading in a quadrant is in view but not yet too close.